2018-2019 BOARD MEMBERS

 BOARD MEMBERS EMERITUS

 Troy Alstead served two terms on the Board and led the Finance Committee as the school’s Treasurer.
 In early 2016, Troy retired from Starbucks Corporation after 24 years with the company, having most recently served as Chief Operating Officer, leading the day-to-day global operations of the company.
 He previously held the positions of Group President, Chief Financial Officer, and Chief Administrative Officer, and he spent a decade in Starbucks international business, including roles as Senior Leader of Starbucks International, President Europe/Middle East/Africa headquartered in Amsterdam, Chief Operating Officer of Starbucks Greater China headquartered in Shanghai, and Representative Director of Starbucks Coffee Japan headquartered in Tokyo.
-Troy is developing a new dining and social concept that will open its first location in Gig Harbor in 2017.
+Troy has developed a new dining and social concept, Ocean5, which recently opened its first location in Gig Harbor.
 He also serves on the Board of Directors of Levi Strauss & Company, where he chairs the Audit Committee.
-Troy and his wife Connie have four children who all have attended Lighthouse, with two now graduated from LCS.
+Troy and his wife Connie have four children who all have attended Lighthouse, with three now graduated from LCS.

 With wide-ranging experience as a corporate attorney and a litigator, Rick Barney has blessed our Board with his strong acumen in business law.
-He and his wife Barb are grandparents of a current LCS seventh grader and have an incoming kindergarten grandchild as well.
+He and his wife Barb are grandparents of one LCS alumni and two current LCS students as well.
 Rick has a huge heart for the Lord and for serving others.
 The Barneys enjoy spending time with their family and traveling to Hawaii.

 Mark served on the Board from 2008-2015, including six years as Chairman of the Board.
 During his tenure, LCS experienced a time of improving financial strength and enrollment growth, and the development and implementation of its 10-Year Strategic Plan (2013).
 Mark is a Director of Communications for USAA, a San Antonio-based diversified financial services firm that serves the military community and their families.
 Mark and his wife, Robin, have three children and now live in San Antonio.
 They are members of First Baptist Church of San Antonio.

-The Board Chair for 5 years, Dennis is now the parent of two Lighthouse Alumni – Michael, a recent graduate of Pepperdine University, and Lauren, an incoming senior at Life Christian.
+The Board Chair for 3 years and now an Emeritus member, Dennis is the parent of two Lighthouse Alumni – Michael, a graduate of Pepperdine University, and Lauren, who is in the Master’s program at Seattle Pacific University.
 The Trittins came to Lighthouse in 1995 and have been involved ever since!
-A retired Portfolio Manager for Russell Investments, Den has now moved on to a new passion as a publisher, author, educator and mentor.
-His passion is in developing new leadership/life skills programs for young people.
-Den serves on multiple committees including Finance, Marketing and Development, and Board Governance.
-When asked why Den serves at Lighthouse he replied, “Because of my passion for young people, the overwhelming need for Godly leaders in this country, the foundation it gave our children, and my love of the LCS community.”
+A retired Portfolio Manager for Russell Investments, Den has now moved on to a new passion as a publisher, author, educator, and mentor.
+His passion is in equipping young people with the leadership/life skills they need to succeed.
+Den serves on the Finance Committee and is a mentor for LCS administrators.
+When asked why Den serves at Lighthouse he replied, “Because of my passion for young people, the overwhelming need for Godly leaders in this country, the incredible foundation LCS gave our children and my love of this community.”
 A huge golf fan, Den also enjoys vacationing in Door County, Wisconsin, spending time with family and friends, and any opportunities to be with young people.